levolak/cartogis-portfolio/portfolio_cartogis.md

 <body>
     <h1>This is the portfolio page of the Helsinki University Cartogis course made by Lauri Levomäki</h1>

-    <h3>In this page, you can see some maps made during the course, and storytelling section about air quality in Helsinki, Finland.</h3>
+    <h3>In this page, you can see some maps made during the course, and the storytelling section about air quality in Helsinki, Finland.</h3>

     <p>First, some maps I created as part of my coursework.</p>